Friday, 1 August 2025

 Hairspray and acrylic dust weathering effects SBS

-After airbrushing your dust coat paint layer over the hairspray, the idea is to then agitate the surface with H2O removing small or larger sections of the overlying dust layer depending on the effect you are after.
-Essentially, to leave the dust and light mud deposits where you want them to remain.
-To create these effects we can use various tools but a paintbrush on its own will be good enough.
+To create these effects we can use various tools but a paintbrush on its own can be good enough.
 You can streak brush stokes downwards to create a graduated deterioration of the surface dust due to rain.
-Rub it or ‘smudge it’ away where the crew would have disrupted it.
-Push it into areas where it would have naturally deposited.
-Scrub over raised surface detail leaving it in all the nooks and crannies, and marking and scraping it where objects have come into contact with it.
+Rub it or create ‘smudges’ where the crew members would have disrupted it.
+Lightly scrub over the surface removing it from any raised detail but leaving it in all the nooks and crannies.
+For areas where you want the dust layer almost untouched you can still add light marks or scrapes where objects like vegitation have come into contact with it.

-Undisturbed dust layer on a Pz.IV muffler.
+Undisturbed dust layer on the top of a Pz.IV muffler.

 This is a great alternative to adding dust effects with oils or enamels.